Parade (musical): Act I

-The musical opens in Marietta, Georgia, in the time of the American Civil War.
-The sounds of drums herald the appearance of a young Confederate soldier, bidding farewell to his sweetheart as he goes to fight for his homeland.
-The years pass and suddenly it is 1913.
-The young soldier has become an old one-legged veteran who is preparing to march in the annual Confederate Memorial Day parade ("The Old Red Hills of Home").
-As the Parade begins ("The Dream of Atlanta"), Leo Frank, a Yankee Jew from Brooklyn, New York, is deeply uncomfortable in the town in which he works and resides, feeling out of place due to his Judaism and his college education ("How Can I Call This Home?").
-His discomfort is present even in his relationship with his wife Lucille, who has planned an outdoor meal spoiled by Leo's decision to go into work on a holiday.
+In Marietta, Georgia, during the American Civil War, the sounds of drums herald the appearance of a young Confederate soldier who bids farewell to his sweetheart as he goes to fight for his homeland.
+The years pass, and it is 1913.
+The soldier has become an old one-legged veteran preparing to march in the annual Confederate Memorial Day parade ("The Old Red Hills of Home").
+As the parade begins ("The Dream of Atlanta"), Leo Frank, a Jewish man from Brooklyn, New York, is deeply uncomfortable living here due to his religion, college education and the cultural differences between the North and South ("How Can I Call This Home?").
+His discomfort spills into his relationship with his wife Lucille, a more assimilated Jewish Georgian, who has planned an outdoor meal spoiled by Leo's decision to go in to work on a holiday.
 Meanwhile, two local teens, Frankie Epps and Mary Phagan, ride a trolley car and flirt.
-Frankie wants Mary to go to the picture show with him, but Mary playfully resists, insisting her mother will not let her ("The Picture Show").
-Mary leaves to collect her pay from the pencil factory managed by Leo.
+Frankie wants Mary to go to the movies with him, but Mary playfully resists, insisting her mother will not let her ("The Picture Show").
+Mary, who has recently been laid off, leaves to collect her final paycheck from the pencil factory managed by Leo.

-While Leo is at work, Lucille bemoans the state of their marriage, believing herself unappreciated by a man so wrapped up in himself.
-She reflects on her unfulfilled life and wonders whether or not Leo was the right match for her ("Leo at Work" / "What Am I Waiting For?").
-Mary Phagan arrives in Leo's office to collect her paycheck.
-That night, police Detective Starnes and Officer Ivey rouse Leo from his sleep, and without telling him why, demand he accompany them to the factory, where Mary's body has been found raped and murdered in the basement.
+Lucille bemoans the state of her marriage, feeling unappreciated by a man so wrapped up in himself and unfulfilled in life; she wonders whether Leo was the right match for her ("Leo at Work" / "What Am I Waiting For?").
+Mary arrives in Leo's office to collect her paycheck.
+That night, police Detective Starnes and Officer Ivey rouse Leo from his sleep, and without telling him why, demand he accompany them to the factory, where Mary has been found raped and murdered in the basement.
 The police immediately suspect Newt Lee, the African-American night watchman who discovered the body ("Interrogation").
-Throughout his interrogation, Lee maintains his innocence, but he inadvertently directs Starnes' suspicion upon Leo, who did not answer his telephone when Lee called him to report the incident.
-Leo is arrested, but not charged, and Mrs. Phagan, Mary's mother, becomes aware of Mary's death.
+Lee, under interrogation, maintains his innocence, but he inadvertently directs Starnes' suspicion upon Leo, who did not answer his telephone when Lee called him to report the incident.
+Leo is arrested, but not charged.
+Mrs. Phagan, Mary's mother, becomes aware of Mary's death.